Tyrn/wei/the-insider-en.typ

      "Out  of this money,"  Giles said, "one half has already been  paid and quite a number of  classified  documents are in Shavash's hands.
 If  Shavash doesn't get  the second half, to squeeze  some profit he will find  a way to sell the papers to  Gera.
-It won't hurt Shavash - such deeds are  considered to be valiant on Weia - but what a scandal will burst in the Federation."
+It won't hurt Shavash---such deeds are  considered to be valiant on Weia---but what a scandal will burst in the Federation."

      Bemish could easily imagine this, jumbo titles everywhere.